 Ecosystem Connections

 Whether on purpose or by accident, people have moved plants across the globe.
-In some cases, these introduced plants escape and can become classified as naturalized, which means they grow and reproduce on their own, out of cultivation.
-Not all naturalized plants are invasive, and a plant that is invasive in some regions may not be invasive in others.
+In some cases, these introduced plants can escape and become classified as "naturalized," which means they grow, reproduce, and persist on their own, out of cultivation.
+But not all naturalized plants are invasive, and a plant that is invasive in some regions may not be invasive in others.